-Birmingham Public School District 2020 ONLINE High School Summer School Description of Program
+Birmingham Public School District 2021 ONLINE High School Summer School Description of Program

 Students will utilize online learning curricula to receive credits toward graduation.
 Instruction and assessment will be online.
-The final exam is taken On Site (In-Seat) at Seaholm High School in a computer lab.
 Credit for the course will be awarded upon successful completion.
-This program provides an option for those students who cannot attend regular in-seat High School Summer School available through Birmingham Public School District.

-The program will start June 16, 2020.
+The program will start June 15, 2021.
 If students are staying on target for their completion date, they can work completely online until they are ready to take the final exam.
 Classes will take an average of two hours per day for ONE class.

-Finals must be scheduled in the lab at SEAHOLM HIGH SCHOOL between the hours of 7:30 am and 12:00 pm by July 22.
-Be sure to give yourself plenty of time to complete the exam before 12:00 pm.
+All classes must be completed and there are no extensions beyond July 22 at 12:00 pm.